 This Phase II investigation work plan (IWP) addresses SWMUs and AOCs within the Threemile Canyon Aggregate Area at the Laboratory.
 These sites are potentially contaminated with hazardous chemicals and radionuclides.
-The New Mexico Environment Department (NMED), pursuant to the New Mexico Hazardous Waste Act, regulates cleanup of hazardous wastes and hazardous constituents.
-DOE regulates cleanup of radioactive contamination, pursuant to DOE Order 458.1, Administrative Change 3, "Radiation Protection of the Public and the Environment," and DOE Order 435.1, "Radioactive Waste Management."
+NMED, pursuant to the New Mexico Hazardous Waste Act, regulates cleanup of hazardous wastes and hazardous constituents.
+DOE regulates cleanup of radioactive contamination, pursuant to DOE Order 458.1, Administrative Change 4, "Radiation Protection of the Public and the Environment," and DOE Order 435.1, "Radioactive Waste Management."
 Information on radioactive materials and radionuclides, including the results of sampling and analysis of radioactive constituents, is voluntarily provided to NMED in accordance with DOE policy.

-Corrective actions at Laboratory sites are subject to a Compliance Order on Consent (the Consent Order) issued by NMED.
+Corrective actions at SWMUs and AOCs are subject to the Consent Order issued by NMED.
 This IWP describes work activities that will be completed in accordance with the Consent Order.